osrf/ros2multirobotbook/src/rmf_fleetadapter.md

 > Note only function declaration and relevant information is present here

-The first thing user should look into is `RobotClientAPI.py` The [`RobotAPI`](https://github.com/open-rmf/rmf_demos/blob/main/rmf_demos_fleet_adapter/rmf_demos_fleet_adapter/RobotClientAPI.py#L28) class is a wrapper for API calls to the robot.
-Here, users are expected to fill up the implementations of functions which will be used by the `RobotCommandHandle`.
-For example, if your robot has a REST API, the user will need to make HTTP request calls to the appropriate endpoints within these functions.
+Users can start by filling in the appropriate API inside [`RobotClientAPI.py`](https://github.com/open-rmf/rmf_demos/blob/main/rmf_demos_fleet_adapter/rmf_demos_fleet_adapter/RobotClientAPI.py#L28), which will be used by the `RobotCommandHandle` to make calls to the fleet robots.
+For example, if your robot uses REST API to interface with the fleet adapter, you will need to make HTTP request calls to the appropriate endpoints within these functions.

 ```python